 How resellers have been delivering DaaS

-I just joined Workspot’s team after having spent the last 3 ½ years working for Citrix and building their service provider partner programs.
+I just joined Workspot’s team after having spent the last 3 ½ years working for a legacy VDI vendor and building their service provider partner programs.
 These partners were offering hosted workspace or Desktop-as-a Service (DaaS) solutions.
 It was an exciting time as customer demand gained momentum, and the space saw tremendous growth from both Managed Service Providers (MSPs) and Cloud Service Providers (CSPs).

 However, many of these partner solutions were built using available technologies and leveraged VDI 1.0 to deliver them.
 Many of these solutions were successful because they provided disruptive innovation, something which attracted many early DaaS adopters who were primarily in the small to medium business market (SMB) in key industry verticals.

 - Partners bore the risk and cost of building a “platform” with the associated hardware and software while trying to keep costs as low as possible